Public-Service-as-a-Service/api-service-notifier/README.md

 # Notifier

-_The service provides functionality to send notifications to groups within an organization.
-Groups can be pre-defined or manually created._
+_The service provides functionality to send notifications to employees within an organization or group.
+Groups can be manually created and contain employees from different organization._

 ## Getting Started